miguelsape/msalazar/docs/info.md

 ## How it works

 The project consists of a state machine with 4 outputs, which is used to control a bipolar stepper motor.
-El número de pulsos aplicados es la distancia que recorre el eje y la frecuencia con que aplicamos los pulsos, es directamente proporcional a la  velocidad de giro.
-Asimismo un nivel alto aplicado en la entrada DIR hace que el motor gire en sentido horario, mientras que una señal a nivel bajo hace que el eje se mueva en sentido antihorario.
+The number of pulses applied is the distance that the axis travels and the frequency with which we apply the pulses is directly proportional to the rotation speed.
+Likewise, a high level applied to the DIR input causes the motor to rotate clockwise, while a low level signal causes the axis to move counterclockwise.

-Otras entradas son:
+Other entries are:

-La entrada /RESET pone el driver en un estado inicial predefinido  y apaga las salidas.
-Todos los pulsos aplicados en la entrada STEP se ignoran hasta que la entrada /RESET se pone a nivel alto.
+The /RESET input puts the driver into a predefined initial state and turns off the outputs.
+All pulses applied to the STEP input are ignored until the /RESET input is set high.

 /ENABLE.
-Cuando se aplica valor lógico alto (3.3 - 5V) las salidas se desactivan.
-Cuando se aplica un 0 el control interno habilita las salidas.
+When a high logic value is applied (3.3 - 5V) the outputs are deactivated.
+When a 0 is applied, the internal control enables the outputs.

 /SLEEP.
-Modo de reposo.
-Para minimizar el consumo de energía cuando el motor no está en uso, esta entrada desactiva gran parte de la circuitería interna.
-Un nivel lógico bajo en el pin SLEEP pone al A4988 en modo de reposo.
+Sleep mode.
+To minimize power consumption when the motor is not in use, this input disables much of the internal circuitry.
+A low logic level on the SLEEP pin puts the A4988 into sleep mode.

 MS1, MS2, MS3.
-Microstep Resolution, desde full step hasta 1/16 micropasos.
-Para full-step poner todos los pines a GND.
+Microstep Resolution, from full step to 1/16 microsteps.
+For full-step put all the pins to GND.

 ## How to test